SthePasso/NALU2IMG/README.md

 Arithmetic Logic Unit with two Transition Matrix and Independent Gates (NALU2MIG), by changing the specifications of the original architecture, NALU.
-Based on our strategy to represent numerical quantities as individual neurons without a non-linearity using independent gates, our experiments show that NALUIG, NALU2M, and NALU2MIG enhanced neural networks can learn to perform arithmetic over images of numbers, and execute computer code with very lower error rates than other existing neural networks.
+Based on our strategy to represent numerical quantities as individual neurons without a non-linearity using independent gates, our experiments show that NALUIG, NALU2M, and NALU2MIG enhanced neural networks can learn to perform arithmetic over images of numbers, and execute computer code with very lower error rates than other existing neural networks.
 In this paper, we obtain better results in